 Much like Roger Moore who passed away a few years back, Connery had his own style that brought something amazing to Bond.
 I cannot actually believe he's no longer with us.
 I will certainly miss him.

 This is now my sixth entry into my blog that is a celebrity tribute and today's post goes straight to the heart for me.

 Today my tribute is to Sir Roger Moore who to me was a fantastic actor.
-Some say he ruined James Bond, but to me he improved it.
-He brought a humor that didn't exist before him and he portrayed Bond well.
+Some say he ruined James Bond, but to me, he improved it.
+He brought humour that didn't exist before him and he portrayed Bond well.
 Although Roger Moore was the least like Ian Fleming's 007, he portrayed a more modern Bond compared with Sean Connery's mid-20th century Bond, something I thought changed the way that Bond became.

-I had a couple of non-Bond films that Roger Moore starred in, including The Wild Geese and The Sea Wolves amongst others.
+I have a couple of non-Bond favourite films that Roger Moore starred in, including The Wild Geese and The Sea Wolves amongst others.

 I am very sad to have heard the news about Sir Roger Moore and my thoughts are with his family.